-Nyaope and whoonga2 have been incorporated into the Heroin/Opiate-related admission category to improve the accuracy of Heroin/Opiate surveillance.
-Nationally, Heroin/Opiates comprised 17% of all treatment admissions for this period, decreasing from 20% in the 2021b period.
-Between 2% (EC) and 28% (NR) of persons in specialist treatment centres reported Heroin/Opiates as their primary drug of use (Figure 5).
-Nationally, the mean age of persons who had Heroin/Opiates as their primary substance of use was 28 years, (age range: 26 - 37 years) (Table 4).
-Between 3% (EC) and 41% (NR) of persons attending specialist treatment centres reported Heroin/Opiates as a primary and secondary substance of use.
-The admission rate for Heroin/Opiate misuse decreased from 47% in the previous period to 41% in the current period.
-Although Heroin/Opiates was mostly smoked, across sites 63% (EC) and 49% (WC) of persons who had Heroin/Opiates as their primary substance of use injected the drug.
+Nyaope and whoonga have been incorporated into the heroin-related admission category to improve accuracy of heroin surveillance.
+Nationally, heroin/opiates comprised 18% of all treatment admissions for the current period.
+Between <1% (EC) and 38% (NR) of persons in specialist treatment centres reported heroin/opiates as their primary drug of use.
+Increases were noted for heroin/opiates admissions over the last two reporting periods for GT (4% to 16%), the NR (28% to 38), and the WC (12% to 18%) (Figure 5).
+Nationally, the average age of persons who had heroin/opiates as their primary substance of use was 31 years, with mean ages ranging between 28 years (KZN) and 35 years (WC) (Table 4).
+Between 1% (EC) and 49% (NR) of persons attending specialist treatment centres reported heroin/opiates as a primary and secondary substance of use.
+Although heroin/opiates was mostly smoked, across sites 40% of persons in the CR who had heroin/opiates as their primary substance of use reported injecting the drug.